Are you at risk of heart disease?

 Smoking leads to a build-up of fatty deposits in the arteries, reduces the amount of oxygen that reaches your heart, raises blood pressure and makes your blood more prone to clotting.
 All in all, smokers are almost twice as likely to have a heart attack as someone who has never smoked.
 Non-smokers who live with smokers are also at increased risk.

 Regularly exceeding the Department of Health’s recommended maximum intake could almost double your risk of coronary heart disease.
 Binge drinking is also linked to abnormal heart rhythms and long-term heavy drinking to weakness of the heart muscle.
-(Do not exceed 3 to 4 units a day for men; 2 to 3 units for women.)
+Men and women are advised not to drink more than 14 units a week on a regular basis.
+The NHS also recommends that you spread your drinking over 3 or more days if you regularly drink as much as 14 units a week.

 3. High blood pressure